uniqush/uniqush-blog/src/uniqush-after-go1.md

 server sends a message to the app now, the server may want to use this direct connection instead of push service cloud to send this message.

-In an example of online chat app, the user A sends a message to the user B. A first start his app on the phone.
-The app then connects to the server saying "Hey, I'm A and am online now".
-From now on, the app on user A's phone is active now and a connection between the app on A's phone and the server is established.
-The user A wants to chat with B. He types in some message, click send button and the message is sent to the server through the newly established connection.
+In an example of online chat app, user A sends a message to user B. User A first start his app on the phone.
+The app then connects to the server saying "I'm A and am online now".
+From now on, the app on user A's phone is active and a connection between the app and the server is established.
+User A wants to chat with B. He types in some message, click send button and the message is sent to the server through the newly established connection.
 The server unpacks the message seeing it is a message for B. It checks